MateiSarivan/MandelbrotSet/README.md

 This will open the gui window of the mandelbrot set navigator software.
 On the left hand side of the window, the mandelbrot set plot can be observed (***visual output***).
 On the right hand side of the window, navigation controls and information about the plotted values are available (***user input***).

 The default computation mode with which the software starts is selected to be the naïve one which is also the slowest.
 The user can change this computation methods by using the dropdown menu labeled "***Select computation method***".
 The user can choose one of the five computation methods mentioned above.
+When selecting one of the multiprocessing options, the number of cores used in the experiment can be adjusted by using the slider labeled ***Select number of cores***.
+The slider can take values from ***0*** up to the maximum of cores available on the machine (including logical cores for Intel CPUs).
+If value ***0*** is selected, the default value *ProcessPoolExecutor* is used.

+The plot of the Mandelbrot set can be refined by using the slider labeled ***Select number of points/axis***, which is set by default to only 20 points per axis.
+By increasing the value, the computations time increases too; and depending on the selected computation method and the machine, it can take a long time to plot an image with 10000 points per axis, for example.

+The sliders labeled ***zoom***, ***y axis navigation***, ***x axis navigation***

-Everytime the user makes a change using the GUI controls available, a new "***experiment***" is generated and saved in memory.
+Everytime the user makes a change using the GUI controls available, a new "***experiment***" is generated and saved in memory, while all the information about the experiment is displayed on the right hand side.

 Experiment saving can be enabled or disabled by ticking or unticking the checkbox labeled "***Save Experiment***".
 The number of saved experiments is displayed at the bottom of the information list.
 The maximum number of experiments which are allowed to be saved in one session is 20.
 Saving the experiments on the data storage drive is possible by clickig the button labeled "***Save experiments***".